 (6) Where any person is convicted of an offence against subsection (5) the court before which the conviction is obtained may, in addition to any other penalty, order the person convicted to account for and pay over to the vendor all profits resulting from the purchase.

+[Section 30 amended by No. 24 of 2007 s.
+77(2) and (3).]

 31. Splitting of lots of livestock or farm produce

 (1) A person who induces or attempts to induce any other person to abstain from bidding at a sale by auction of livestock or farm produce, either generally or for any particular lot, by means of a promise, express or implied, that he will if he is the successful bidder —